-The AXA Assurances Luxembourg's Legal and Compliance Departments report to the Chief Risk Officer.
+The AXA Assurances Vie Luxembourg's Legal Department and Compliance Department report to the Chief Financial Officer.
 The Head of Compliance Department is responsible for the Compliance Function.
-To achieve this aim, he is assisted by a Compliance Officer who ensures that the compliance systems are implemented.

-As part of its Compliance responsibilities, the Compliance Department manages a wide range of compliance related matters including (i) regular reporting from Luxembourg on significant compliance, litigation and regulatory matters, (ii) and (ii) financial crime matters including, the AXA Assurances Luxembourg's anti-corruption/bribery program, anti-money laundering and the Company's Standard on business with countries and/or individuals subject to international sanctions. (iii) Data privacy, and (iv) more broadly with the monitoring of compliance and regulatory risks.
+To achieve this aim, he is assisted by a Compliance Team composed by 3 people who ensure that the compliance systems are implemented.
+As part of its Compliance responsibilities, the Compliance Department manages a wide range of compliance related matters including (i) regular reporting from Luxembourg on significant compliance, litigation and regulatory matters, (ii) and (ii) financial crime matters including, the AXA Assurances Vie Luxembourg's anti-corruption/bribery program, anti-money laundering and the Company's Standard on business with countries and/or individuals subject to international sanctions. (iii) Data privacy, and (iv) more broadly with the monitoring of compliance and regulatory risks.